-- Aquarium Hardiness: Moderately Difficult - This fish tends to fall ill frequently even in well maintained tanks.
+- Aquarium Hardiness: Moderately Difficult - Due to their nervous nature, this fish tends to fall ill frequently even in well maintained tanks.

-- Aquarist Experience Level: Intermediate - Due to their large size and water requirement changes as they age it is recommended for the Intermediate fish keeper.
+- Aquarist Experience Level: Intermediate - With their large size and brackish water requirements, they are recommended for the Intermediate fish keeper.

-They will generally eat all kinds of live, fresh, and flake foods.
-To keep a good balance give them a high quality flake food or pellet every day.
-As they grow they will eat earthworms, pellets, mussels, prawn, strips of octopus or fish, and sinking tablets.
+As juveniles they will generally eat all kinds of live, fresh, and flake foods.
+To keep a good balance give them a high quality flake food or pellet everyday.
+As they grow they will eat pellets, earthworms, mussels, prawn, strips of octopus or fish, and sinking tablets.

 - Flake Food: Yes - It make take some time to train them to eat flake.